brittpinder/ios-reference/swift/optionals/README.md

 print(age!) // 65
 ```

-Force unwrapping an optional is the easiest method but also the most dangerous because if your optional doesn't contain a value, your app will crash.
+Force unwrapping an optional is the easiest method but also the most dangerous because if you force unwrap an optional that doesn't contain a value, your app will crash.

 ```swift
 var age: Int?